When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 The entire group of contraindications increases the risk of developing complications such as bleeding.

-Anatomical defects of the musculoskeletal system create prerequisites for difficulties in the passage of a soft endoscope to the stomach cavity.
+Anatomical defects of the musculoskeletal system create the prerequisites for difficulties in passing a soft endoscope to the gastric cavity.

-The indications for this examination are quite wide, with any suspicion of a disease of the digestive tract, the appointment of gastroscopy is justified.
+Indications for this survey wide enough, for any suspicion of a disease of the digestive tract, the appointment of gastroscopy is justified.

 • Pain in the upper abdomen, nausea, vomiting, heartburn;